Become a member

 Full Members:

-• Patient-driven organisations (patients, relatives or carers are members of the Governing Board, or the majority of voting members are patients)
+• Patient-driven organizations (patients, relatives or carers are members of the Governing Board, or the majority of voting members are patients)

 • Prioritise rare diseases and Persons Living with a Rare Disease